 Using a slight angle, align the plastic guide pins on the lead to their receptacles on the connector.
 Once aligned, press the lead onto the connector until the lead locks into place.

-11. PS/2 Mouse, USB, Infrared Connector (18-1 pin block)

-If you are using a PS/2 mouse, USB, or Infrared devices, you must purchase an optional external connector set.
-The external connector set connects to the 18 pin block and mounts to an open slot on your computer's chassis.
+11. USB, Infrared, PS/2 Mouse Module Connector (USB_IR_MOUSE, 18-1 pin block) If you want to use USB, PS/2 mouse, or infrared (IrDA) devices, you need to purchase an external connector set.
+The external connector set connects to the 18-pin block and mounts to an open slot on your computer's chassis.
 The system will direct IRQ12 to the PS/2 mouse if one is detected.
 If not detected, expansion cards can use IRQ12.
-See "PS/2 Mouse Control" in BIOS Features Setup and "USB Function" in PnP and PCI Setup of the BIOS SOFTWARE.
-See "Second Infrared" connector for details on the infrared connector.
+See PS/2 Mouse Control in BIOS Features Setup and USB Function in PnP and PCI Setup of the BIOS SOFTWARE.
+See Second IrDA... connector for details on the infrared connector.

-12. Second Infrared (IrDA) & Fast IR-Compliant Infrared Connector (IR, 5 pins) This is a second connector that supports the optional wireless transmitting and receiving infrared module.
+12. Second IrDA-Compliant Infrared Connector (IR, 5-pin block)

+This connector supports the optional wireless transmitting and receiving infrared module.
 This module mounts to a small opening on system cases that support this feature.
-You must also configure the setting through "UART2 Use Infrared" in Chipset Features Setup to select whether UART2 is directed for use with COM2 xor IrDA.
-Use the five pins as shown on the Back View and connect a ribbon cable from the module to the motherboard according to the pin definitions.
+You must also configure the setting through UART2 Use Infrared in Chipset Features Setup to select whether UART2 is directed for use with COM2 or IrDA.
+Use the five pins as shown below (Back View) and connect a ribbon cable from the module to the motherboard according to the pin definitions.